helioscout/moecs/README.md

 But **setting values to resource/components is being applied immediately** (is not deferred).

 ### Resources
 Resources are data structures that you only need one instance of and represent game state, sprites (textures), physics parameters, etc. You need to `register` their types and `set` their values before `getting` them.
+You can add a number of resources that is less or equals `MAX_RESOURCES_COUNT`, if you need more, please, change this constant manually.
+You must `run` the world before setting values to resources.
 ```odin
 import ecs "moecs/src"
 import b2 "vendor:box2d"